sheltermanager/asm3/README.md

 day.

-These routines include recalculating denormalised data such as animal age, time on shelter, updating the waiting list and publishing to the internet.
+These routines include recalculating denormalised data such as animal age, time on shelter, updating the waiting list and publishing data externally.

 To run them, make sure the environment is setup as before and run python3 cron.py all